 Enchanted with the place – already seventeen rooms and room to expand in – two storied house, very shabby of course but most capable of improvement – nice bit of garden, also very dilapidated.Sister Bridget, 1895

 In early 1895, the Sisters (Hannah, Rose, Bridget and Phyllis) worked with their own hands to lay linoleum, staining and rubbing a wooden border around it and wallpapering the walls in blue.
 They sought donations of money and furniture, ordered school desks and prepared a prospectus in handwritten cursive in preparation for opening their school.
 At the same time, they were running a second-hand shop in Chapel St to provide an extra income stream to fund their efforts.
-As many of our younger students often remind me, the Sisters later supplemented their meagre income by running a dog shelter in the back garden of Marlton House.
+The Sisters later supplemented their meagre income by running a dog shelter in the back garden of Marlton House.
 They also kept a vegetable garden, a cow in the paddock and over the course of their first year, they enrolled 95 students.

 The Sisters truly were enterprising, creative and dedicated women!